-It is highly recommended that this wood burning hearth product be installed and serviced by professionals who are certified by NFI (National Fireplace Institute®) or CSIA (Chimney Safety Institute of America) in the United States or in Canada by WETT (Wood Energy Technology Transfer) or in Quebec by APC (Association des Professionnels du Chauffage).
+It is highly recommended that this wood burning hearth product be installed and serviced by a "Qualified Agency" such as NFI (National Fireplace Institute) or CSIA (Chimney Safety Institute of America) in the United States, in Canada by WETT (Wood Energy Technical Training) and in Quebec by APC (Association des Professionnels du Chauffage).

 Contact local building or fire officials about restrictions and installation inspection requirements in the area.
 A building permit might be required for the installation of this insert and the chimney that it is connected to.
 It is also recommended to inform your home insurance company.